YMC-22/smart-filter/readme.txt

 1. Activate Plugin or upload the entire 'ymc-smart-filters' folder to the '/wp-content/plugins/' directory.
 2. Add new YMC Smart Filter
 3. Copy YMC Smart Filter shortcode and paste to any page or post
-4. Set setting for each post.
+4. Set setting for each post

 == ScreenShots ==